socialize/socialize-sdk-android/sdk/doc/sphinx/source/push_notifications.rst

 									 	The Loop is a viral loop in your app that puts your users to work boosting downloads and re-engagement in your app.
 									 	<br/><br/>
-									 	Use Socialize SmartAlerts to create a viral loop in your app where users' actions help bring users back into your app.
+									 	Use Socialize SmartAlerts to create a viral loop in your app where a users' actions help bring other users back into your app.
 										</div>

 =================================	==========================================================================================